tomatyss/runloop/ROADMAP.md

 ```

+- Authoring UX (no repo required): `rlp agent scaffold/build/install` works on a
+  clean Debian install, scaffolded crates do not assume a workspace root, and
+  digest tooling ships with the package.

 - `rlp agent install <path|uri>` validates signature/caps and registers the
   bundle; upgrade path handles versioning.
 - Signed bundles (Ed25519), deterministic Wasm builds; trust roots in config.